Did you know you can cycle the sights with Santander Cycles? 🚴

 Leinster Gardens False Facades 🏠 Did you know that 23 and 24 Leinster Gardens are actually fake house fronts?
 They were originally built in 1868 to hide the tunnel and underground tracks of the world’s first underground railway – the Metropolitan Line.

 Kensington Palace 🏰 Spend a few hours visiting the fashionable residence of royals from William III to William and Kate.
 Highlights include Jacobean architecture, impeccable grounds and a fascinating exhibition about Queen Victoria, who was born at the palace over 200 years ago.

 Royal Albert Hall 🎼 Built as a memorial to Queen Victoria’s husband in 1871, the Royal Albert Hall’s impressive exterior is matched by the regal red and gold interior.
 The world-famous home of the Proms series, pop and rock concerts and circus extravaganzas.

 Science Museum 🔬 If you’ve always wanted to pilot a flight simulator then head to the Science Museum.
 With seven floors of educational and entertaining exhibits, including the Apollo 10 command module and an in-house IMAX cinema.

 Natural History Museum 🦖 Both a beautiful building and modern research institution, there’s 80 million specimens to see here on top of fresh new exhibitions.
 Don’t miss the fantastic diving blue whale skeleton in Hintze Hall!

 Victoria and Albert Museum 🏺 One of the world’s most magnificent museums for applied arts.
 Some 150 galleries house an array of wonderfully curated pieces spanning many centuries, from the Raphael Cartoons to the Ardabil Carpet and a Hello Kitty rice cooker.

 - At the end of Serpentine Road turn right on to South Carriage Drive and towards the crossing

-- Cross here and follow under the arch towards Wellington Arch across the main roundabout
+- Cross here and continue cycling under the arch towards Wellington Arch across the main roundabout

 - From here follow along Constitution Hill towards Buckingham Palace